dkarmondy/WatchList/README.md

 ## Why This Project Works as a Learning Tool

 ### 1. **Comprehensive Use of Azure Services**:
-   You'll gain hands-on experience with essential Azure services like Blob Storage, API Management, Functions, Service Bus, and Monitor.
+  Gain hands-on experience with essential Azure services like Blob Storage, API Management, Functions, Service Bus, and Monitor.
 This demonstrates your ability to integrate multiple Azure components into a cohesive solution.

 ### 2. **Simple Yet Scalable**:
    While the functionality is straightforward, the project offers a robust foundation for learning about scalable architecture and can evolve into a more complex application with advanced features.